-10. Does your medical school have programs and initiatives to assist with making lab s spaces more environmentally sustainable?

-- 2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - 1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - 0 There are no efforts at the medical school to make lab spaces more sustainable.
+10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+0 There are no efforts at the medical school to make lab spaces more sustainable.
+Score explanation: We could not find any programs and initiatives.